oracle-livelabs/adb/shared/adb-auto-indexing/create-schema/create-schema.md

 ## Introduction

-In this Lab, you will create a test schema and enable automatic indexing.
+In this lab you will create a test schema and enable automatic indexing.

 Estimated Time: 10mins